corkami/pocs/pdf/README.md

 - it's not clear where characters can be different from SPACE `20`, as adding more of them lowers the compatibility (see `ws00`, `ws00max`, `ws00max2`)
 - while `0C` is official, it's not supported by Adobe.
 - for unclear reasons, Chrome supports `80` and `FF` as whitespace (cf PoC||GTFO 14:10).
-- new lines can also be mixed, which
+- newlines types can also be used together in the same file.

 They can also be mixed interchangeably `text-mixedNL`.

 Since XREF entries are supposedly separated by 20 characters, including newlines, then newlines of 1 character have to be pre-pended with space.

 file | Adobe | Chrome | OS X | Firefox | Sumatra
 :-- | :-: | :-: | :-: | :-: | :-: |